 Elizabeth has been practicing psychotherapy since 1988 in Marin County California.
-She works with teens and adults who are dealing with a wide range of difficulties including depression, anxiety, chronic illness and relationship problems.
-She listens to her clients and shares information to help them develop practical skills so they can achieve what is really important to them.
+She works with teens and adults who are dealing with a wide range of difficulties including depression, loss and grief, anxiety, chronic illness and relationship problems.
+She listens to her clients and shares information to help them develop practical skills so they can identify and move towards what is really important to them.
 She helps clients build healthy relationships, first with themselves and then with the people in their lives.
 Her clients get well.
 They tend to appreciate her humor and warmth, and the practical, hands-on approach she brings to therapy.

 Eating Disorder Treatment

 Elizabeth offers comprehensive, outpatient treatment for clients who suffer from eating and body image problems.
-She works in a tightly knit team with her colleague Sydney McCall MFTI as well as doctors, registered dietitians and a psychiatrist if needed.
+She works in a tightly knit team with a doctor and registered dietitian and a psychiatrist if needed.
 Her work is guided by the Be Body Positive model that she developed with Connie Sobczak at The Body Positive.
 This treatment model is a framework for addressing suffering related to body image, weight, and identity that motivates people to shift their focus away from ineffective and harmful weight-loss efforts, and towards sustainable, positive, self-care behaviors.
 It is an intuitive approach to health and wellbeing, and is rooted in the philosophy that people inherently possess the wisdom necessary to make healthy choices and to live in balance.
 Elizabeth’s approach helps clients to:

 - Think critically about the messages they have been told about their body and food